danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 The product is currently being tested in the wild at hospitals and undergoing regulatory review by the FDA.

-I am now focusing on expanding this solution to a worldwide market, starting from the UK.
+I am currently focusing on expanding this solution to a worldwide market, starting from the UK.